deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "So this is Cruezzir?"

 The Corti ambassador raised a hand.
-"Not…quite." he revealed.
+"Not...quite." he revealed.
 "The Directorate was dead set against the idea of your species acquiring the original Cruezzir drug.
 In fact, we are now discontinuing it, and strongly advise that should a sample of the original fall into your possession, you should destroy it."

-"We will…take that under advisement."
+"We will...take that under advisement."
 Doctor Hussein assured him.
 "Though in that case, what is this on your desk?"

 "A derivative, specifically designed for the human market with the intent of avoiding some future pitfalls."